jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 	  Hostname  xbian.local' >> ~/.ssh/config
 ```

-With this alias defined, `ssh xb` and `sftp xb` can be used to login.

 ## Transfer files

-If you have any files stored locally, you can transfer them using `sftp`, `scp`, etc.
+If you have previous files from your Pi stored locally, you can transfer them using `sftp`, `scp`, etc.  For easily transferring arbitrary files , a GUI sftp client is recommended.

 ```sh
 	# connect to the pi, using the `xb` alias defined above